McIlveen History, Family Crest & Coats of Arms

 Spelling variations of this family name include: MacIlvean, MacIlvane, MacIlvenna, MacIlwain, MacIlwaine and many more.

 Some of the McIlveen family moved to Ireland, but this topic is not covered in this excerpt.
-Another 236 words(17 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were: